looker/hackernews/01_intro.md

   LIMIT 1000
 ```

-With this word list, we can modify our derived table to have a new column ssword, which if NOT NULL, appears in shakespere (and we would consider common).
+With this word list, we can modify our derived table that finds words in posts to have a new column ssword, which if NOT NULL, appears in shakespere (and we would consider common).

 ```
 - view: story_words